mneri/csv/IMPLEMENTATION.md

 of processing values one-by-one in a sequential loop, the CPU operates on entire blocks of data in a single clock cycle.
 For some time now, the Java C2 just-in-time compiler can transform tight loops into vector operations, but the result has always been somewhat unreliable.
 The Vector API gives engineers explicit control.
 If the Java runtime supports the Vector API, `mneri/csv` will leverage vector operations.
+If not, it will fall back to sequential operations.

 Rather than processing every character, `mneri/csv` uses vector operations to calculate a 64 bit mask.
 The mask indicates which characters must be processed, and which can be ignored.
-In the example below, bits are set at key positions (such as start of the fields, commas, and new lines).
+In the example below, bits are set at key positions (such as start of a field, commas, and new lines).
 ```
 CSV chunk: a a a a , b b b b , c c c c \r\n
 Mask:      1 0 0 0 1 1 0 0 0 1 1 0 0 0 1 1
 ```
-Processing only these characters is sufficient to keep state machine consistent, while the intermediate characters (i.e. the characters with bits set to zero) can be safely skipped.
+Processing only these characters is sufficient to keep state machine consistent, while the characters with bits set to zero can be safely skipped.

 Experiments have shown that 50-70% of characters in popular benchmarks is skipped, leading to a considerable performance gain.

 # Low-Level Optimizations